murtaza98/SimilarSentenceGrouping/README.md

 create virtual env then install the modules in requirements.txt file `pip install requirements.txt`

-Download Bert-Base Uncased model, a pretrained Bert model from [here](https://github.com/hanxiao/bert-as-service#1-download-a-pre-trained-bert-model)
+Download Bert-Base Uncased model, a pretrained Bert model from [here](https://github.com/hanxiao/bert-as-service#1-download-a-pre-trained-bert-model) and paste it in models folder.

 ### Usage